aashitshah26/ProtobufGenerator/README.md

 )
 ```

 If there is some parameter that you don't want to show up in your proto file, you can use `@IgnoreProtoProperty` annotation.
-See [Test 3](https://github.com/aashitshah26/ProtobufGenerator/blob/main/app/src/main/java/com/protogen/genproto/Test3.kt) for better understanding.
+See [IgnoreProtoPropertyTestCase](https://github.com/aashitshah26/ProtobufGenerator/blob/main/app/src/main/java/com/protogen/genproto/IgnoreProtoPropertyTestCase.kt) for better understanding.

 ```kotlin
 @AutoProtoGenerator(javaPackage = "com.proto.test3")